microsoft/pxt-arcade/docs/skillmap/shark/shark1a.md

 ![Beware](/static/skillmap/shark/shark1a.gif)

-In this activity, we'll add enemies that pop out of nowhere.
+In this activity, we'll add enemies that pop out of nowhere and follow your shark.

 ## step 2